Allergy and AsthmaHay fever

 - Don't hang your laundry outside to dry – it can trap pollen and mould, bringing them inside.
 Use your dryer instead.

 If these measures don't work, talk to your health care provider about what you can do if you're suffering from allergies.
-There are eye drops, nasal sprays, and oral antihistamines that can be helpful in treating your specific allergy.
+There are eye drops, nasal sprays, oral antihistamines and anti-allergy medications, sinus rinses, and even allergy shots that can be helpful in treating your specific allergy.
+Many treatments are available without a prescription, but others will need a prescription from your doctor.
+If you have asthma and have seasonal allergies, monitor your asthma closely and follow the action plan your doctor gives you.

 Did you find what you were looking for on our website?
 Please let us know.